Build AI With People, Not For Them

 Where It Works Best

-This approach is especially powerful in AI governance, where big ideas need to translate into everyday practice.
-It’s vital for high-stakes systems in health, finance, and public services, places where trust is not optional.
-And it can help shift organizational culture away from “participation-washing” toward genuine, resourced involvement.
+This approach is especially useful in AI governance, where lofty principles have to survive contact with institutions, budgets, and deadlines.
+It is most urgent for high-stakes systems in health, finance, and public services, where trust is not optional.
+It also offers a way to push organizations away from participation-washing and toward genuine, resourced involvement.